Pier 99

-We lived in Pier 99’s caretaker house on the riverbank, close enough to the I-5 bridge that it cast an afternoon shadow over the brick exterior.
+We lived in Pier 99’s caretaker house on the riverbank, close enough to the Interstate 5 bridge that it cast an afternoon shadow over the brick exterior.

 West was the Portland Expo Center, where a smart kid could slip into car shows and comic conventions.
-South was Delta Park, where I’d spend whole days fueling a boy’s curiosity when the Klamath, Paiute, and Warm Springs tribes held their summer powwow with dancers, drums, fry bread, and art.
+South was Delta Park, where I spent entire June days watching Klamath, Paiute, and Warm Springs tribes hold their powwow with dancers, drumming, fry bread, and art.

 But the real adventure?
 That was in the other direction.

-The whole area was no place for a kid, and I had the run of it.
-Especially in the summer days, which meant freedom and get the hell outside and don’t come back till almost dark.
+It was no place for a kid, and I had the run of it.
+Especially in the summer, which meant freedom and get the hell outside and don’t come back till almost dark.

-Logs collected between the docks and the embankment.
-Old Douglas firs stripped smooth, slick with algae and moss.
+Old Douglas firs collected between the docks and embankment.
+Smooth and slick with algae and moss.
 Some were thin, others thick as a barrel.
 Some long as a man is tall, others like telephone poles.
-They floated in a packed formation, riding every undulation together.
-If you were brave enough and quick, you could hop from one to another and make your way from one side of the dock to the other.
+They floated together, riding every undulation.
+If you were brave enough and quick, you could hop from one to another and make your way to the other side of the dock.

-If you weren’t careful, you could slip between them and you wouldn’t resurface.
-The current would sweep you under the dock, slam you into a piling, trap you in the dark spaces.
-You’d disappear.
+If you weren’t careful, you could slip through them and you’d never resurface.
+The current would sweep you under the dock and you’d disappear.

-I didn’t think about those things when the owner’s son showed up with his little fiberglass skiff.
-It wasn’t big enough to fish from, but it carried one or two people from point to point with its weak outboard motor.
+I didn’t think about those things when the owner’s son showed up with his fiberglass two-man skiff.

 He was maybe twenty-five.
-One of those guys who seemed impossibly adult but still cool enough to hang out with a kid sometimes.
+Old enough to do whatever he wanted, which seemed to be hanging out on boats with cute girls and drinking beer.
 His dad owned Pier 99, which meant the marina, showroom, our house, and Charlie’s shop.
 His dad also coached our wrestling team at the athletic club he owned across the city.

 “Hey.”
 He grinned.
 “Want to go out to the sandbar?”